philbenz/prototype-zoo/README.md

 During this exercise, you'll apply your knowledge of object-oriented programming (OOP) and prototypal inheritance.

 Your goal is to re-create a zoo full of animals.
-Yes, you read that correctly: You're creating a zoo!
+Yes, you read that correctly--you're creating a zoo!
 You're going to one-up Matt Damon, whom just bought a zoo:

 ![We Bought a Zoo](./images/we-bought-a-zoo.jpg)